Red Flags: Are You Being Emotionally Manipulated?

 11. Gaslighting.
 Gaslighting involves causing the manipulation victim to doubt their own understanding of reality.
 For example, an abusive person might deny that the abuse happened, telling the victim there’s something wrong with their memory.

 Not all manipulation has malicious intent, even when it causes immense harm.
-Some common reasons people engage in manipulation include:
+Some common reasons people engage in manipulation tactics include:

 • Poor communication skills.
 Some people may be uncomfortable with direct communication.
 Others may have grown up in houses where manipulative communication was the norm.